kendarorg/HttpAnsweringMachine/docs/generated/automatictestcalendar.md

 * Connect to it through proxy
 * Record the interactions of the sample application
 * Setup a null-infrastructure test with automatic consistency verification.
 Testing automatically with
 * Simulated Front-end with Back-end
-  * Simulated Back-end to Back-end interaction
+  * Verify the message structures and auto test
-* Run stateful reproducible tests!
+  * Edit a request/response to force a fail

 ## Download the last release<a id="quickinstall_01"></a>